SeabookChen/seabookchen.net/_posts/2014-05-23-download-pdf-files-automatically-in-firefox-using-selenium-webdriver.md

 {: #firefox-pops-up-save-file-dialog }

-As Selenium itself doesn't interact with system-level dialogs, in order to download PDFs as a part of the automation process, it requires the help from either additional frameworks or an approach that handles it automatically.
+As Selenium itself doesn't interact with system-level dialogs, in order to download PDFs as a part of the browser automation process, it requires the help from either additional frameworks or an approach that handles downloading automatically.

 <a class="post-image" href="/assets/images/posts/2014-05-23-firefox-save-file-dialog.png" title="'Save file' dialog in Firefox">
 <img itemprop="image" data-src="/assets/images/posts/2014-05-23-firefox-save-file-dialog.png" src="/assets/js/unveil/loader.gif" alt="'Save file' dialog in Firefox" />